rokucommunity/rooibos/docs/index.md

 ### Installation
 <a name="easy-to-integrate"></a>

+1. Either:

+	- download the [latest relases's] (https://github.com/georgejecook/rooibos/releases/latest) `rooibosDist.brs` to a location in your `source` folder.
+The suggested folder structure to keep things clear is `source/tests/rooibos`.
-1. Clone or download this repo
-2. Copy `dist/rooibosDist.brs` to a location in your `source` folder.
+	- clone or download this repo and copy `dist/rooibosDist.brs` to a location in your `source` folder.
 The suggested folder structure to keep things clear is `source/tests/rooibos`.

 3. Add the following line to your main method, in your `main.brs` file It should be placed before you initialize your scenegraph screens

 	```sh